bibbox/app-adminer/INSTALL-APP.md

-## adminer Installation Instructions
+## Adminer Installation Instructions

-##

-## After the installation

-Have a nice ride with the new Admins youngtimer.
+Adminer is "super easy", nothing to do after the installation.
+You can immediately go for a ride with the  new Admins youngtimer.

 ![FINAL](install-screen-final.jpg)